Forget counting sheep, these tips will set you up for the best night’s sleep ever.

 How many nights have you laid awake in bed working out exactly how much sleep you’d get if you were to fall asleep right at that very moment?
 Or woken up in the morning feeling even more exhausted than you were when you went to bed?

 Based on the average 8 hours a night, we spend around a 1/3 of our lives sleeping, so we owe it to ourselves to make sure the time we spend in bed is as restful and rejuvenating as possible.
-This Friday 15th March is World Sleep Day, so to mark the day we’re sharing our top sleep tips to help you get a restful night.
+Read on to discover our top sleep tips to help you get a restful night.

 1. Change into your PJs